apache/mesos/docs/upgrades.md

 }
 ```

-All Mesos arguments can now be passed using file:// to read them out of a file (either an absolute or relative path).
+**NOTE** All Mesos arguments can now be passed using file:// to read them out of a file (either an absolute or relative path).
 The --credentials, --whitelist, and any flags that expect JSON backed arguments (such as --modules) behave as before, although support for just passing a absolute path for any JSON flags rather than file:// has been deprecated and will produce a warning (and the absolute path behavior will be removed in a future release).

+In order to upgrade a running cluster:

+* Install the new master binaries and restart the masters.
+* Install the new slave binaries and restart the slaves.
+* Upgrade the schedulers:
+  * For Java schedulers, link the new native library against the new JAR.
+The JAR contains API changes per the **NOTE** above.
+A 0.21.0 JAR will work with a 0.22.0 libmesos.
+A 0.22.0 JAR will work with a 0.21.0 libmesos if explicit acks are not being used.
+0.22.0 and 0.21.0 are inter-operable at the protocol level between the master and the scheduler.
+  * For Python schedulers, upgrade to use a 0.22.0 egg.
+If constructing `MesosSchedulerDriverImpl` with `Credentials`, your code must be updated to pass the `implicitAcknowledgements` argument before `Credentials`.
+You may run a 0.21.0 Python scheduler against a 0.22.0 master, and vice versa.
+* Restart the schedulers.
+* Upgrade the executors by linking the latest native library / jar / egg.

 ## Upgrading from 0.20.x to 0.21.x